martinberlin/eink-calendar/README.md

 **cale_ble** Bluetooth research branch

-**cale_ble_v2** Check this branch for the latest Bluetooth version where we [used char instead of String to generate the WiFi Client request](https://github.com/martinberlin/eink-calendar/compare/cale_ble...cale_ble_v2?expand=1) and so far seems to be a better candidate than the first try.
+**cale_ble_v2** Check this branch for the latest Bluetooth version where we [used char instead of String to generate the WiFi Client request](https://github.com/martinberlin/eink-calendar/commit/5586b062370ac2390ecd5474a56634984e49480f) and so far seems to be a better candidate than the first try.

-**Now what remains here in master is the version that will just do two things only:**
+**The Bluetooth version of CALE does this 3 things only:**

+1. In case of no WiFi config, opens Bluetooth and waits for configuration, please send it [installing CALE Android app](https://github.com/martinberlin/cale-app/tree/master/releases)
-1. Will connect to [cale.es](http://cale.es) and grab a dynamic rendered BMP
+2. Will connect to [cale.es](http://cale.es) and grab a dynamic rendered BMP, create an account if you want to have a ready made web-service, that renders BMPs ready for your displays
-2. Will go to sleep the amount of seconds defined in Config and return to point 1
+3. Will go to sleep the amount of seconds defined in Config and return to point 1

 Please read the short instructions on [configuring the Firmware over Bluetooth](https://cale.es/firmware-bluetooth) to understand how it works.